Since the physical layer is so important I figured I would spend some time discussing some tips and tricks that I have picked up over the years.

 First gather the required tools:

-And you may want some optional tools like an Ethernet cable tester or possibly a cable verifer
+And you may want some optional tools like an Ethernet cable tester

 if you need to make sure a wire is good.